-Greenheart Travel’s teen volunteer abroad programs have specific start dates depending on the program destination.
-Read on to learn more about application deadlines and available discounts and scholarship opportunities.
+Greenheart Travel’s volunteer abroad programs have specific start dates depending on the program destination.
+See below to learn more about application deadlines, available discounts, and scholarship opportunities.

 Volunteer Abroad Program Deadlines: